asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 = FLRW Metric

-In cosmology the most widely used metric to describe spacetime at big scales is is the FLRW metric.
+In cosmology the most widely used metric to describe spacetime at big scales is is the FLRW (Friedmann Lemaitre Robertson Walker) metric.
 Even in contexts where general relativity is modified this is the case, this is because the principles that lead towards this metric are, to some degree, independent of general relativity.

 The fundamental principle behind this metric is the observed homogeneity and isotropy of the universe at big scales.
-In more formal terms this means that there have to be a family of spacelike surfaces that are isometric under translations in all spacial directions and rotations around any point.
-This is, there are a family of spacial slices that are maximally symmetric so that for any point in the manifold is part of one of the slices.
+In more formal terms this means that there have to be a family of spacelike surfaces that are isometric under translations in all spatial directions and rotations around any point.
+This is, there are a family of spatial slices that are maximally symmetric so that for any point in the manifold is part of one of the slices.

 The usual ways to write this metric are